Dezinter8/piper_bot/Instalation manual - VM.md

-PiPER project instalation manual
+# PiPER project instalation manual
+Here are the installation instructions for the virtual layer of the project.

-* Part 0 - VM's
+## Part 0 - VM's

 Prepare two virtual machines based on Ubuntu 22.04 LTS.